Reviews You Can Rely On

 Credit: Katie Brown

-Our high scorers for comfort were thoughtfully designed with a lot of technology put into them, and the results are often exceptional.
-The mesh on the Decathlon Quechua never chafed (we did have a shirt on at all times), and it's impressive how cool it kept our backs — even in the sweltering summer months of the desert southwest.
-The slightly raised pads on the REI Trail 25 were a bit thick but surprisingly comfortable while allowing some airflow on hot days.
-Finally, the Gregory Nano and REI Flash both had a narrow design that allowed for freedom of movement on light and fast days.
+Our high scorers for comfort were thoughtfully designed with a lot of technology, and the results are often exceptional.
+The mesh on the Decathlon Quechua never chafed (although we did have a shirt on at all times, versus tank tops), and proved impressive in how cool it kept our backs, even in the sweltering summer months of the desert southwest.
+The slightly raised pads on the REI Trail 25 were a bit thick but surprisingly comfortable while still facilitating some airflow on hot days.
+Finally, the Gregory Nano and REI Flash had a narrow design allowing freedom of movement on light and fast days.

 daypack womens - the decathlon quechua, rei trail, gregory nano and rei flash show...